cdfishe1/code-refactor/README.md

 ![Image of Horiseon Landing Page](assets/images/01-html-css-git-homework-demo.png)

-## Project Highlights
+## Scope of Project

 * Replaced All `<div>` elements with semantic elements.
 * Gave non-icon images `alt` attributes.
-* Fixed anchors in the navigation bar were to link to their respective page section.
+* Fixed anchors in the navigation bar to link to their respective page section.
 * Reorganized headings to show site structure better.
 * Added hidden headings to sections without visibile section headings.
 [See Featured Code](#featured-code)
 * Reorganized CSS to correspond to section structure.